Aion LX

-The Aion LX is a mid-size electric crossover SUV produced by Aion, a marque of Guangzhou Automobile Corporation.
+The Aion LX is a mid-size electric SUV produced by GAC Aion.
 It was revealed at Auto Shanghai in April 2019.

 History

 The Aion LX was unveiled at Auto Shanghai in April 2019.
 The LX started pre-sale in August 2019 and production in October 2019.

 It is the second vehicle sold under the GAC New Energy Aion sub-brand after the Aion S.

 Aion LX Fuel Cell

 On 28 July 2020 at the GAC Tech Day event, GAC presented a fuel cell version of the Aion LX with a different grille from that of the electric version for hydrogen technology testing purposes.
 The Aion LX Fuel Cell has a fueling time of 3–5 minutes and a NEDC range exceeding 650 km.